Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 The Wolverines got their first glimpse at a running game without leading rusher Karan Higdon, who sat out the Peach Bowl to focus on the 2019 NFL draft.
 The results were alarming.

-Michigan finished the game with 77 rushing yards on 30 carries (2.6 YPA) against a Florida defense that ranked 69th in the nation in yards allowed per game on the ground entering Saturday.
+Michigan finished the game with 77 rushing yards on 30 carries (2.6 YPA) against a defense that ranked 72nd in the nation in yards allowed per game on the ground (169.7) entering Saturday.

 Brandon Knapp @BKnappBlogs